harvard-cns/NetFPGA-SUME/README.md

 		hdl/output_queues.v
 	lib/hw/std/cores/fallthrough_small_fifo_twothresh_v1_0_0 (new dir)

-the `.old` files under the above two dirs are version without dynamic threshold (but with INT mirroring).
+the `.old` files under the above two dirs is the version with only INT mirroring and early drop.
+The corresponding `.v` files are based on the `.old` files and adding dynamic threshold.

 ### Detail
 1. INT mirroring